matushorvath/aoc-bot/docs/create-group.md

-# Creating a Group for AoC
+# Creating a Telegram Group for AoC

 1. Create a new group.
 Group name should be `AoC YYYY Day DD`, e.g. `AoC 2016 Day 11`.